Medicare Costs for 2023: What You Should Know

 Key Takeaways

-However, costs related to Medicare Part A are on the rise — although the large majority of people don’t pay a Part A premium.
+Costs related to Medicare Part A are also on the rise — although the large majority of people don’t pay a Part A premium.

 The lowest cost or most coverage may not always be the best option for you.

-The Medicare Part B monthly premium decreased for 2023.
+The Medicare Part B monthly premium increased for 2024.

-For Medicare beneficiaries who draw Social Security, the historic rate increase coincides with an increase in their Social Security benefits.
-The Social Security Administration recently announced a 8.7% Cost-of-Living Adjustment for 2023.
-The increase means that seniors who are drawing full Social Security benefits and pay their Part B premium through their Social Security checks will actually net more money each month in 2023.
+For Medicare beneficiaries who draw Social Security, the rate increase coincides with an increase in their Social Security benefits.
+The Social Security Administration recently announced a 3.2% Cost-of-Living Adjustment for 2024.

 The Centers for Medicare & Medicaid Services (CMS) also announced increases in the Part B deductible and the Part A premium and deductible.

-Why is the Part B premium decreasing in 2023?
+Why is the Part B Premium Increasing in 2024?

 Medicare Part B, which provides medical insurance for millions of Americans, features a standard monthly premium every year.